kbond/ux/src/LiveComponent/README.md

 component that, when clicked, sets the min/max numbers back to a default value.

-First, add a method with a `LiveAction` annotation (or PHP 8 attribute) above it that does the work:
+First, add a method with a `LiveAction` attribute above it that does the work:

 ```php
 // src/Components/RandomNumberComponent.php